Contextual Label Projection for Cross-Lingual Structured Prediction: Methodology

-We introduce \modelName{}, which obtains projected label annotations by conducting \textit{contextual machine translation} with translated sentence $x^{tgt}$ as context, as shown in Figure~\ref{fig:methodology}(c).
-Contextual machine translation, which aims to perform phrase-level translations conditional on the context of the translated sentence, is mainly explored for applications like anaphora resolution \cite{voita-etal-2018-context} and pronoun translations \cite{wong-etal-2020-contextual}.
-We extend it for the application of label projection.
+Contextual machine translation, which aims to perform phrase-level translations conditional on the context of the translated sentence, is tangentially explored for applications like anaphora resolution \cite{voita-etal-2018-context} and pronoun translations \cite{wong-etal-2020-contextual}.
+The main goal of this task is to maintain the consistency of phrasal translations in the given context.
+In our work, we develop a novel model \modelName{} to extend the idea of contextual translation to the application of label projection.